 Foster a community of practitioners

-To build a, we want to different groups of interested people, provide you with opportunities such as virtual and on-site events and with related initiatives.
+To build a community of practitioners, we want to engage with different groups of interested people, provide you with networking opportunities such as virtual and on-site events and collaborate with related initiatives.

-Facilitate the communication on insights related to ERA Actions
+Communicate insights drawn from ERA Actions

-To provide best possible understanding of the different ERA Actions, we provide relevant information on our project website, disseminate post on social media and provide you with factsheets, insight reports and examples of best practices.
+To provide the best possible understanding of the different ERA Actions, we offer relevant information via our project website, our newsletter, social media and through factsheets, insight reports and examples of best practices.

 Facilitate interaction, exchange and mutual learning

-To enable interaction within the ERA community, we will hold an ERA Conference and organise interactive mutual learning as well as online focusing on individual ERA Actions.
+To enable networking and the sharing of knowledge and experiences within the ERA community, we will host an ERA Conference and organise interactive mutual learning workshops as well as online events focusing on individual ERA Actions.

 Provide policy recommendations and guidelines

-To contribute to futher development of the ERA, we will be providing you with guidance and recommendations intended to accelerate necessary changes or improvements at institutional, national or European levels.
+To contribute to the futher development of the ERA, we will collate the insights and results generated throughout our project activities in concrete recommendations and guiding documents intended to speed up necessary changes or improvements at institutional, national or European level.

 PROJECT PARTNERS